dipien/releases-hub-gradle-plugin/README.md

 ## Usage

-We suggest to define your dependencies on two gradle files:
+We suggest to define your dependencies on `dependencies.gradle` and `build_dependencies.gradle` files.
+For example:

 ##### dependencies.gradle